 You can read more about the course here.

-Applications from applicants not currently studying at the University of Northampton are accepted through UCAS (code X3TU) up to June 30th 2021 for a September 2021 start.
+Applications from applicants not currently studying at the University of Northampton are accepted through UCAS (code X3TU) up to June 30th 2022 for a September 2022 start.
 If you have missed this deadline you can apply through clearing until the beginning of September 2021.
-Please contact the Admission Tutor (details above) for advice about this.
+Please contact the Admission Tutor (details below) for advice about this.